Gospel Artist Kirk Franklin Headlines Leadership Seminar

 The event, founded by Board Trustee Aubrey C. Hooper, provides a day of exposure to career fields, networking with professionals, development of leadership skills and lessons learned by others.

-This year will also include a special pre-symposium session on Title IX by a collegiate compliance officer, and the announcement of the DeSoto ISD Young Men of the Year Awards for Intellect, Leadership, Style, Athleticism, Creativity, and perseverance, plus middle school Rising Stars.
+This year will also include a special pre-symposium session on Title IX by a collegiate compliance officer.
+Plus, the announcement of the DeSoto ISD Young Men of the Year Awards for Intellect, Leadership, Style, Athleticism, Creativity, and perseverance, plus middle school Rising Stars.

 Keynote – Kirk Franklin, National Gospel Artist.
-He’s known as an incomparable artist, speaker, a New York Times best-selling author, businessman and humanitarian, and after more than 20 years as the top selling artist of inspirational music, multiple Grammy award winner, Kirk Franklin, shows no signs of slowing down.
+He’s known as an incomparable artist, speaker, a New York Times best-selling author, businessman and humanitarian.
+After more than 20 years as the top selling artist of inspirational music, multiple Grammy award winner, Kirk Franklin, shows no signs of slowing down.
 In 1993, Kirk revolutionized Gospel Music and bridged the gap between the faith community and mainstream Urban Music culture.

 Speaker – Mark Anthony Green, GQ The Style Guy Editor.
 Green is the poster boy for fashion journalism’s new wave of blending social media and fashion into the culture.
 He has been The Style Guy since 2015.

 Speaker – Wendell Holland.
-After earning his law degree, Holland began designing and creating his own line of custom furniture then pursued his dream of being on Survivor as a castaway on the current season, Ghost Island.
+After earning his law degree, Holland began designing and creating his own line of custom furniture.
+Later he pursued his dream of being on Survivor as a castaway on the current season, Ghost Island.

 Guest Speaker – Ryan Bowman.
 Ryan Bowman currently serves as the Title IX Investigator/ Prevention Coordinator at Abilene Christian University.
 His role includes cultural sensitivity, conflict management, and sexual harassment training.